Rishu6262/mobile_prediction_project/README.md

 ## 🎯 Problem Statement

-Mobile phones come with hundreds of different specifications, making it difficult to estimate their market value accurately.
+Smartphones come with a wide range of hardware specifications, making it difficult to estimate their price category accurately.
+Factors such as **RAM, battery power, processor, storage, camera quality, and display resolution** all influence a device's market value.

-This project aims to build a machine learning model capable of predicting the price category of a smartphone based on its technical features.
+This project aims to develop a **Machine Learning classification model** that predicts the price category of a smartphone based on its technical features.
+The system provides fast and accurate predictions, helping users understand how different specifications affect smartphone pricing.

 ---